Saturday, September 15, 2018

 Registration is limited to 200 participants.
 Late registration not guaranteed.

-Hike Trek limited to 100 participants, The Mountain Challenge Race is limited to 100 participants.
+Hike Trek limited to a total of 100 participants.
+There is a hike category for youth under 17.
+Youth participants must be accompanied by a parent.
+The Mountain Challenge Race is limited to 100 participants.

 Hike Route Map

-There are 4.5 and 6 mile routes for recreational hikers on the scenic Ledges and Southwest Ridge trails over Pleasant Mountain.
-The course for the Mountain Challenge division of the Norway Savings Bank Loon Echo TREK starts at Shawnee Peak, goes up the ski area, across the ridge to the“Teepee”on the Southwest Ridge Trail, returning by the same route and is 8.4 miles.
-Shuttle service to trail-heads for recreational hikers is provided with both routes finishing at the after event party at Shawnee Peak.
+The course for the Mountain Challenge competition division of the Norway Savings Bank Loon Echo TREK starts at Shawnee Peak, proceeds up the ski area, across the ridge to the“Teepee”on the Southwest Ridge Trail, returning by the same route.
+The course is 8.4 miles in length.
 The Mountain Challenge division starts and ends at the base area of Shawnee Peak.

 Rest stops with snacks and fluids along the courses and trails are manned by an army of volunteers eager to assist participants.